Chart Color Schemes

 Population

-Population growth drivers in Bermagui are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bermagui are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Bermagui's population is estimated at around 2,002 people.
-This reflects a growth since the 2021 Census which reported a population of 1,865 people, an increase of 137 people (7.3%).
-The current population was inferred from AreaSearch's resident population estimate of 1,999 following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
-This level of population equates to a density ratio of 45 persons per square kilometer.
-Bermagui's growth exceeded that of its SA3 area (2.6%) and SA4 region, marking it as a growth leader.
-Interstate migration contributed approximately 76.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Bermagui's population is estimated at around 1,976 as of Nov 2025.
+This reflects an increase of 111 people (6.0%) since the 2021 Census, which reported a population of 1,865 people.
+The change is inferred from the resident population of 1,941 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 44 persons per square kilometer.
+Bermagui's growth rate exceeded that of its SA3 area (3.4%) and SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 76.0% of overall population gains during recent periods.

-For future projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Bermagui is expected to grow by 210 persons to 2041, reflecting an increase of 4.5% in total over the 17 years.
+Future population dynamics anticipate a growth of 214 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.1% in total over the 17 years.

 Frequently Asked Questions - Population